Invisible Empire // Crescent Moon: Commercial response

-Reception
+Critical reviews

 Invisible Empire // Crescent Moon received critical acclaim upon release.
 Giving the album 4 stars out of 5, Caroline Sullivan said "there's little here that doesn't make you wonder where Tunstall has been hiding all this beauty until now".
 The blog Female First also gave a very good review of the album, calling it "her most honest and talent-filled album yet".

 Andy Gill, from The Independent, awarded the album four out of five stars, and highly advised listening to the tracks "Made of Glass", "Feel It All", "Yellow Flower" and "Honeydew".
 In that same article, he wrote "KT Tunstall's fourth album is by some distance her best".
 Virgin Media also awarded the album 4 stars, praising her voice by saying "Tunstall's voice is light, more pure than ever before" and describing "Crescent Moon" and "No Better Shoulder" as "wonderful".
 According to Theupcoming, who gave the album 3 stars out of 5, "Invisible Empire // Crescent Moon represents a turning point in her musical career: she’s grown up".
 In this review, Hannah Wallace said that "Waiting on the Heart" was " undoubtedly Invisible Empire // Crescent Moon’s killer track", but ended the article by saying, "It is questionable that such a strong Western motif was wise, but only time and play count can tell."

 The Daily Express gave the album 5 out of 5 stars, and gave one of the most positive reviews of the album on its first week, saying, "Melodically perfect and lyrically heartfelt and with vocals that trip the eloquent songwriting fantastically, KT has on her hands a delicate masterpiece."
 With a similar enthusiasm, Ben Kelly from Sosogay gave 4 out of 5 stars, calling it "an emotional journey" and picking "Invisible Empire", "Old Man Song" and "Feel It All" as his favourites.
 The Sun gave 4.5 stars out of 5.

 Only a few critics were less enthusiastic with Invisible Empire // Crescent Moon.
 For instance, Entertainmentwise criticised the "lack of fiery performances" that was Tiger Suits best asset, but Sam Hailes, the review's writer, added, "At the end of the day Invisible Empire // Crescent Moon should be judged on its own terms.
 It's a deep, reflective and thoughtful album which stirs a plethora of emotions.
 Best served by itself with no distractions, this is an unhurried release that speaks to the heart."
 The worst rating is from the website "musicomh", which gave 2.5/5 stars, and said, "Tunstall's songwriting remains as pedestrian as ever, with most tracks lacking anything in the way of a memorable melody or any other kind of unique selling point."
 He also criticised the songs "Feel It All" and "Waiting on the Heart", describing them as "lifeless".